unlhcc/job-examples/ollama/README.md

 `ollama_cpu.submit`: Example submit script using CPU only.
 Please note that the CPU version requires significant amount of RAM and is significantly slower and using the GPU version is preferred.

 `ollama_gpu.submit`: Example submit script using GPU, requesting one GPU.

+`ollama_gpu_python.submit`: Example submit script using GPU and Python script, requesting one GPU.